KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 **What they test:**

-- Pipeline produces consistent outputs for the same inputs
+- Published artifact shape stays stable after deterministic sanitization
-- No accidental regressions in data structure or content
+- No accidental regressions in committed contract-level output
 - Contract changes are explicit and reviewable in PRs

+**What they do not test:**

+- End-to-end semantic correctness of the full pipeline
+- Live repository state, current stars, or other volatile upstream data
+- Non-deterministic outputs such as `skipped_modules.json`

 ## Helpful references